White Brazilians

-The white Brazilian population is spread throughout Brazil's territory, but its highest percentage is found in the three southernmost states, where 79.8% of the population claims to be White in the censuses, whereas the Southeast region has the largest absolute numbers.
+The white Brazilian population is spread throughout Brazil's territory, but its highest percentage is found in the three southernmost states, where 72.6% of the population claims to be White in the censuses, whereas the Southeast region has the largest absolute numbers.

-According to the 2010 Census, the states with the highest percentage of white citizens are: Santa Catarina (88.1%), Rio Grande do Sul (82.3%), Paraná (70.06%), and São Paulo (63.65%).
-Other states with significant rates are: Rio de Janeiro (54.7%), Mato Grosso do Sul (51.78%) and Espírito Santo (50.45%).
-São Paulo has the largest population in absolute numbers with 29 million whites.
+According to the 2022 Census, the states with the highest percentage of white Brazilians are: Rio Grande do Sul (78.4%), Santa Catarina (76.3%), Paraná (64.6%), and São Paulo (57.8%).
+Other states with significant percentages are: Mato Grosso do Sul (42.4%), Rio de Janeiro (42%), Minas Gerais (41.1%), and Espírito Santo (38.6%).
+São Paulo has the largest population in absolute numbers with over 25 million whites.

 Conception of "white" in Brazil

-The conception of "white" in Brazil is similar to other countries yet different to the United States, where historically only people of entirely or (almost entirely) European ancestry have been considered white, due to the one drop rule.
+The conception of "white" in Brazil is similar to other Latin American countries yet different to the United States, where historically only people of entirely or (almost entirely) European ancestry have been considered white, due to the one drop rule.
 In Brazil and in Latin America in general, this conception does not exist.
-A 2000 survey conducted in Rio de Janeiro concluded that "racial-purity" is not important for a person to be classified as white in Brazil.
+A 2000 survey conducted in Rio de Janeiro concluded that "racial purity" is not important for a person to be classified as white in Brazil.
 The survey asked respondents if they had any ancestors who were European, African or Amerindian.
 As much as 52% of those whites reported they have some non-European ancestry: 25% reported to have some African ancestry and 14% reported Amerindian ancestry (15% of them reported to have both).
-Only 48% of those whites did not report any non-white ancestry.
-Thus, in Brazil, one can self-identify as white and still have African or Amerindian ancestry, and such a person has no problem admitting to having non-white ancestors.
+Only 48% of those whites did not report any non-European ancestry.
+Thus, in Brazil, one can self-identify as "white" and still have African or Amerindian ancestry, and such a person has no problem admitting to having non-European ancestors.

 In colonial Brazil, the formation of a white population of exclusive European ancestry was not very common.
 In the first centuries of colonization, almost only Portuguese men immigrated to Brazil, since Portuguese women were often prevented from migrating.
-Given such gender imbalance, Portuguese male settlers often had relationships with indigenous or African women, what led to an extremely mixed population.
+Given such gender imbalance, Portuguese male settlers often had relationships with Amerindian or African women, which led to an extremely mixed population.

 At the end of the 19th century, when eugenic ideas arrived in Brazil, a severe racial segregation, similar to that of the United States or South Africa, that separated "whites" from "non-whites", was regarded as impractical in Brazil, since this would even exclude many members of the Brazilian elite.
 Thus, in Brazil, racial classifications are more flexible and based primarily on a person's physical characteristics, such as skin color, hair type and other physical traits, tending to identify as "white" a person with lighter skin color.